TheAppgineer/roon-extension-generator/README.md

 A generator for Docker based Roon extensions

 ## Introduction
-With the release of version 1.0 the Roon Extension Manager moved over to Docker based extension distribution only.
+With the release of version 1.0 of the Roon Extension Manager it moved over to Docker based extension distribution only.
 This means that npm based extensions have to be converted to Docker images.
 Although not a very difficult process, this Roon Extension Generator is here to make the transition as easy as possible.
 It generates the core files for your extension that you then can extend with the required functionality or merge with your existing extension code to create the Docker image.
 This way converting an extension to a Docker image should be a task of a few hours max.

 ## Installation
 The Extension Generator is a development tool and is used within its git repository, installation is done via cloning:

     git clone https://github.com/TheAppgineer/roon-extension-generator.git
     cd roon-extension-generator

+The generator has to be installed on an AMD or Intel processor (indicated by the `amd64` architecture in Docker).
+This is required for the multi architecture creation of images.

 ### Importing an existing extension
 If you want to modify or maintain an existing extension then you have to clone the extension in the `out` directory of the Extension Generator: